 Under no circumstances will continuation of coverage last beyond 36 months from the original date of loss of coverage.

 The 18 months of COBRA coverage can be extended for an additional 11 months of coverage, to a maximum of 29 months for all qualified beneficiaries if the Social Security Administration determines a qualified beneficiary was disabled according to Title II or XVI of the Social Security Act at the time of the qualifying event or any time during the first 60 days of COBRA coverage.
 This extended period allows disabled persons continued coverage for the period of time that it normally takes to become eligible for Medicare.
-Premiums for this coverage beyond the initial 18 months will be calculated at 150% of the State's group coverage premium rate and will continue to be paid monthly directly to the plan carrier or its designee.
+Premiums for this coverage beyond the initial 18 months will be calculated at 150 percent of the State's group coverage premium rate and will continue to be paid monthly directly to the plan carrier or its designee.

 It is the qualified beneficiary's responsibility to obtain this disability determination from the Social Security Administration and provide a copy of the determination to the appropriate plan within 60 days after the date of determination and before the original 18-month COBRA eligibility period expires.
 It is also the qualified beneficiaries' responsibility to notify the plan carrier within 30 days if a final determination has been made that they are no longer disabled.

-Once a COBRA qualifying event occurs or is reported to your HR office, they will send the qualified beneficiary(ies) a COBRA election notice and form.
+Once a COBRA qualifying event occurs or is reported to your department's personnel office, they will send the qualified beneficiary(ies) a COBRA election notice and form.
 The COBRA Notice informs the qualified beneficiary of their rights under COBRA law, and the form allows the qualified beneficiary to elect COBRA coverage to continue enrollment in benefits.
 Qualified beneficiaries have 60 calendar days from the date of loss of coverage or from the date of receiving the COBRA Election Notice to elect COBRA coverage, whichever date is later.
 If a qualified beneficiary does not enroll during this window, they forfeit their right to COBRA coverage.

-If a qualified beneficiary elects COBRA coverage, they will be responsible for 100% of the total premium, plus a 2% administration fee, which they will pay monthly to the plan carrier or its designee.
+If a qualified beneficiary elects COBRA coverage, they will be responsible for 100 percent of the total premium, plus a 2 percent administration fee, which they will pay monthly to the plan carrier or its designee.
 The plan carrier or its designee is not required to send a monthly bill.
 The department does not pay a share of the COBRA premium.
 Once a qualified beneficiary elects COBRA coverage, they have 45 calendar days from the date of election to pay all retroactive premiums to the plan or its designee.
 The retroactive premium payment is the premium to cover the period from the date of loss of coverage to the date of election.
 All claims occurring during the months of retroactivity are held pending the plan receiving the premium payment.
 Once the enrollee pays the retroactive premium, future monthly premiums are due by the first of each following month.
 While due on the first, the enrollee has a maximum thirty-day grace period following the due date in which to make these premium payments.
-All claims occurring during the month are held until the plan carrier or its designee receive the premium payment.
+All claims occurring during the month are held until the plan carrier or its designee receives the premium payment.
 If the applicable payment is not made within the grace period, the plan will cancel coverage back to the end of the prior month in which they had received a premium payment.
 Once COBRA coverage is cancelled due to nonpayment of COBRA premiums the enrollee will not be reinstated.
-For information on where to send payments, please see the “Carrier Contact Information” below.
+For information on where to send payments, please see the “Carrier Contact Information" below.

 For Persons Eligible for Medi-Cal

 The Health Insurance Premium Payment (HIPP) Program may pay COBRA premiums in certain cases for persons eligible for Medi-Cal.
-You may inquire about this program by e-mailing the Department of Health Care Services at: HIPP@dhcs.ca.gov.
+You may inquire about this program by emailing the Department of Health Care Services at: HIPP@dhcs.ca.gov.

 For Persons Disabled by HIV/AIDS